Bay Adelaide Centre - West Tower

 333 Bay Street, Suite 3400

 Toronto, ON M5H 2S7

 In 2018, Jaclyn was honoured as one of Lexpert’s Rising Stars: Leading Lawyers Under 40.
 She is also recognized by Best Lawyers in Canada as a leading lawyer, and by the Canadian Legal Lexpert Directory as a leading lawyer to watch and repeatedly recommended.

 Jaclyn is an expert practitioner on Practical Law Canada’s Corporate and Commercial Transactions Advisory Board.
 She is a contributing editor to Canadian Forms and Precedents: Commercial Transactions – Information Technology and Entertainment published by LexisNexis.
-She co-authored the Goodmans’ Guide to Producing in Canada and Doing Business with Canadians.
+She co-authored the Goodmans Guide to Producing in Canada and Doing Business with Canadians.

 Jaclyn teaches business law courses at the University of Toronto’s Rotman Commerce business school and is the recipient of several Excellence in Teaching awards.
 She is also a regular guest lecturer at the University of Toronto’s law school.
 Jaclyn is a frequent speaker and panellist at seminars on a range of entertainment and media-related issues.

 |Education|| McGill University (B.C.L. / LL.B , With Great Distinction, 2005)